Kjili/boardgame-quickrules/root.rst

 Underground Duchy (reach 8)
   *establish a political system and keep your power among the suits* general rules:
-    you craft with your buildings (citadels and markets), activating one building gives you its clearing's suit for crafting, buildings cannot be activated more than once you may take 2 actions (take in any number and order) plus those of your swayed ministers (take once in any order) you get card bonus on your markets building track (and additional warriors to your barrow on your citadels building track) you score mainly by swaying ministers, some of which give you victory points each round for tunnels and buildings on the map
+    you craft with your buildings (citadels and markets), activating one building gives you its clearing's suit for crafting, buildings cannot be activated more than once per turn you may take 2 actions (take in any number and order) plus those of your swayed ministers (take once in any order) you get card bonus on your markets building track (and additional warriors to your barrow on your citadels building track) you score mainly by swaying ministers, some of which give you victory points each round for tunnels and buildings on the map